MilaNLProc/mila-website-backend/content/authors/donya_rooein/_index.md

 - Researchers
 ---

+**Donya Rooein** is a Postdoctoral Research Fellow at [Bocconi University](https:\\www.bocconi.it/), her work revolves around leveraging **natural language processing** for **educational** advancements.
+She explores the synergy between machine learning, linguistics, and practitioner insights to enhance our education system.
+Her primary focus is on developing interpretable and scalable measures through NLP systems, aimed at assessing learning effectiveness and fostering adaptive learning environments.

-**Donya Rooein** is a Postdoctoral Research Fellow at [Bocconi University](https:\\www.bocconi.it/).
-Her research interests include natural language processing, conversational agents, and applied machine learning.
-Donya completed her Ph.D. in Information Technology Engineering from Politecnico di Milano in October 2022.
-Her thesis was “A Scalable, Reconfigurable, and Adaptive Framework for Chatbots in Education”.
-During her Ph.D., she focused on adaptive conversational agents; in particular, she designed and developed highly configurable chatbots in education to support various actors with different demographics.
+She completed her Ph.D. in Information Technology Engineering from [Politecnico di Milano ](https://www.polimi.it/) in October 2022.
+Her doctoral research was awarded by [EIT Digital](https://www.eitdigital.eu/) and centered on crafting a flexible and adaptable framework for educational chatbots.
+Throughout her Ph.D. journey, she specialized in creating highly customizable chatbot solutions tailored to the diverse educational requirements of teachers and students alike.